d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 relate the properties of batch normalization to Bayesian priors and penalties respectively.
 In particular, this sheds some light on the puzzle of why batch normalization works best for moderate minibatches sizes in the $50 \sim 100$ range.
-This particular size of minibatch seems to inject just the 'right amount' of noise per layer: a larger minibatch regularizes less due to the more stable estimates, whereas tiny minibatches destroy useful signal due to high variance.
+This particular size of minibatch seems to inject just the "right amount" of noise per layer: a larger minibatch regularizes less due to the more stable estimates, whereas tiny minibatches destroy useful signal due to high variance.
 Exploring this direction further, considering alternative types of preprocessing and filtering may yet lead to other effective types of regularization.